 Planning the ultimate Western Canada road trip?
 The dilemma of choosing where to stay in Edmonton will no doubt cross your mind.

-The capital city of Alberta and one of the top 5 biggest cities in Canada, Edmonton is a great place to hang your hat and explore—even if it doesn’t have the same mystique as other top places to visit in Alberta.
+Edmonton is the capital of Alberta and one of the top 5 biggest cities in Canada.
+The city’s a great place to explore—even if it lacks the mystique of other top places to visit in Alberta.

-Searching for some of the best hotels in Edmonton, Alberta?
-Find the perfect accommodations search started with this complete guide to the best places to stay in Edmonton including the top areas, neighbourhoods, and hotels for travellers at every budget…
+Searching for the best hotels in Edmonton, Alberta?
+Find the perfect accommodations with this complete guide to the best places to stay in Edmonton.
+In the guide, we include the top areas, neighbourhoods & hotels for travellers at every budget.

 Best places to stay in Edmonton

 As the third most populous city in Western Canada, figuring out where to stay in Edmonton can sometimes be a challenge for travellers.
-The Albertan capital spreads out over 684 square kilometres, placing its area higher than most other major Canadian cities including Toronto, Montreal, and Vancouver.
+The Albertan capital spreads out over 684 square kilometres.
+Its area is higher than most other major Canadian cities, including Toronto, Montreal, and Vancouver.

-For most first-time travellers, staying in Downtown Edmonton is the easy choice.
-It’s home to many of the best Edmonton hotels.
-In downtown, you’ll also be close to many of the top tourist attractions in Edmonton including the beautiful Alberta Legislature Grounds and the North Saskatchewan River Valley, one of North America’s finest urban parklands.
+For first-time travellers, staying in Downtown Edmonton is the easy choice.
+The city centre is home to many of the best Edmonton hotels.
+Staying here, you’ll be close to most of the top tourist attractions in Edmonton.
+In downtown, beautiful architecture like Alberta Legislature Grounds awaits.
+You’ll enjoy the city’s finest entertainment options.
+Downtown is also home to the North Saskatchewan River Valley.
+The sprawling greenspace is one of North America’s finest urban parklands.

 Of course, there’s more to Edmonton than the city centre.

 For families, West Edmonton is an excellent choice.
-The area is home to the world-famous West Edmonton Mall, the largest shopping mall in North America and a destination unto its own.
+The area is home to the world-famous West Edmonton Mall.
+It’s the largest shopping mall in North America and a destination unto its own.

 Historical sightseeing is best served with a stay in Strathcona.
-This district, located across the North Saskatchewan River from downtown, is home to some of Edmonton’s oldest heritage buildings.
+The historic district is located across the North Saskatchewan River from downtown.
+It’s home to some of Edmonton’s oldest heritage buildings.
 Thanks to the nearby University of Alberta, Strathcona is also the best area to stay for nightlife.
-Much of action here is centred upon lively Whyte Avenue.
+Much of action here centres upon lively Whyte Avenue.

 For a quieter stay in Edmonton while saving a few loonies & twoonies, set your sights on Edmonton South.
-Located south of the city centre, this neighbourhood has a cluster of excellent value hotels along with great opportunities for shopping including the South Edmonton Common shopping plaza.
+Located south of the city centre, this neighbourhood has a cluster of excellent value hotels.
+Great opportunities for shopping, including the South Edmonton Common shopping plaza, also await.

 The best areas to stay in Edmonton include: